apache/incubator-devlake-website/docs/Metrics/PRPickupTime.md

 <b>SQL Queries</b>

 The following SQL shows how to find the `pickup time` of a specific PR.
-DevLake pre-calculates the metric and stores it in table.pull_requests.
+DevLake pre-calculates the metric and stores it in table.project_pr_metrics.

 ```
 SELECT
-  review_lag/60 as 'PR Pickup Time(h)'
+  pr_pickup_time/60 as 'PR Pickup Time(h)'
 FROM
-  pull_requests
+  project_pr_metrics
 ```